5 things you can learn from your child that will make you a happier person

 4. Expressing your emotions to the fullest!

-Crying is such a normal thing for children.
+Crying is such a normal part of childhood.
 We don’t judge them, we are not surprised when they suddenly burst in tears, we don’t think that they are weak or too emotional, we even find it healthy.
 Even the outburst of anger is considered to be a normal expression of emotion for a toddler.
-When they laugh out loud, like they usually do, with their little bodies trembling of joy, almost instantly we start to laugh too.
+When they laugh out loud, like they usually do, with their little bodies trembling of joy, we start to laugh too.

 When was the last time when you saw an adult laughing out loud like crazy, and considered it funny or cute?
 I can’t even remember when was the last time I saw an adult laughing out loud.
 Not to mention crying.